 Alumni Memorial Chapel

 Nestled amidst trees and lawns that slope gently down to the Red Cedar River stands the picturesque Alumni Memorial Chapel.
-Thousands of Michigan State University students and alumni have selected the chapel for their wedding ceremonies since its dedication on June 7, 1952.
-Its simple elegance, timbered ceilings, stained glass windows and collegiate Gothic charm are among the reasons many travel from around the world to celebrate weddings, baptisms, and memorials at their alma mater.
+Dedicated on June 7, 1952, the Chapel’s simple elegance, timbered ceilings, stained glass windows and collegiate gothic charm are among the reasons many choose this location to celebrate weddings, baptisms, memorials, family celebrations and more.
+Accommodating all faiths, each ceremony is treated with the same respect and reverence.
 The chapel was built “in honor of those who served their country” and “in memory of those students and alumni who made the supreme sacrifice.”
 More than 5,000 alumni and friends of the university raised the initial $200,000 to build the chapel.
-The Michigan State University Alumni Memorial Chapel seats approximately 190 people.
-Accommodating all faiths, each ceremony is treated with the same respect and reverence.
-This commitment to excellence has made countless weddings at the chapel unique and memorable.
-To reserve the Michigan State University Alumni Memorial Chapel, call1-517-432-3086.
+The chapel seats 160 people and is also home to various performances sponsored by the MSU College of Music including those on the new, state-of-the-art, custom-made pipe organ, the Red Cedar Organ.
+To reserve the MSU Alumni Memorial Chapel, call 1-517-355-0155.

-Intercollegiate Athletic facilities at Michigan State University are described in the following statements.
-The Jenison Field House has complete synthetic surfacing for track and a seating capacity of 5,017 for volleyball, gymnastics, and wrestling events.
-The Breslin Student Events Center and Berkowitz Basketball Complex, a multipurpose building, has two auxiliary gymnasiums for practice.
-Breslin has a seating capacity of 14,759 for basketball games and other student events.
+Michigan State University has wide-ranging facilities supporting intercollegiate athletics.
+The Jenison Field House has complete synthetic surfacing for track and a seating capacity of 5,017 for gymnastics and wrestling events.
+The Breslin Student Events Center and Berkowitz Basketball Complex, a multipurpose building, have two auxiliary gymnasiums for practice.
+Breslin has a seating capacity of 14,797 for basketball, volleyball, and other student events.
 The Munn Ice Arena is available for ice hockey, skating, and athletic events with a seating capacity of 6,470.
-The full-service MSU Tennis Center has eight indoor tennis courts, offers a wide variety of tennis programs for MSU and the greater Lansing community and has a seating capacity of 1,200.
+The full-service MSU Tennis Center has eight indoor tennis courts, offers a wide variety of tennis programs for MSU and the greater Lansing community, and has a seating capacity of 1,200.
 Twenty varsity and recreational tennis courts are located south of the Duffy Daugherty/Skandalaris Football Center.
 Spartan Stadium has a playing area covered with grass and is used for football games and for large outdoor occasions.
 It has a seating capacity of 75,005.
-The Duffy Daugherty Building/Skandalaris Football Center has a full-size indoor football field and a 16,500-square- foot weight room.
-The two-hole Forest Akers Golf Courses were financed in part through a gift from Forest Akers, a long-time member of the University governing board.
-Included with the courses are all-weather, year-round driving ranges, practice greens and the Lasch Family Golf Center.
-Old College Field is the location of the Secchia Stadium for softball, DeMartin Soccer Complex and McLane Baseball Stadium at Kobs Field.
-The field hockey, track and field facility, known as the Ralph Young Field, has an all-weather track and artificial turf infield available to students and faculty.
-Clara Bell Smith Student-Athlete Academic Center is a 31,000-square-foot facility that houses a computer lab with 74 stations, a 210-seat auditorium, two 70-seat study areas, 10 individual tutorial rooms and 10 staff offices.
-The men's and women's swimming and diving programs utilize the Charles McCaffree Pool at IM West (6 lanes, 25 yards with a diving well) and the outdoor pool at IM West, (Olympic size with 8 lanes, 50 meters and a diving well) for practice and competition.
+The Skandalaris Football Center has a full-size indoor football field and a 16,500- square- foot weight room.
+The two 18-hole Forest Akers Golf Courses were financed in part through a gift from Forest Akers, a long-time member of the University governing board.
+Included with the courses are all-weather, year-round driving ranges, practice greens, and the Lasch Family Golf Center.
+Old College Field is the location of the Secchia Stadium for softball, DeMartin Soccer Complex, and McLane Baseball Stadium at Kobs Field.
+The field hockey and track and field facility, known as the Ralph Young Field, has an all-weather track and artificial turf infield available to students and faculty.
+Clara Bell Smith Student-Athlete Academic Center is a 31,000-square- foot facility that houses a computer lab with 74 stations, a 210-seat auditorium, two 70-seat study areas, 10 individual tutorial rooms and 10 staff offices.
+Rowing facilities are located adjacent to the Grand River in Lansing.
+Administrative offices for intercollegiate athletics are located on the 4th Floor of 1855 Place.

 Both Fairchild Theatre (464 seats) and the main Auditorium (3,152 seats) feature a variety of performing arts events as well as formal lectures and commencement ceremonies.
 The classrooms, studios and offices of the Department of Theatre are in this building.
 The main Auditorium and Fairchild Theatre are managed by Wharton Center for Performing Arts, and used by the College of Music and Department of Theatre for performances and instructional activities.